-Native Hawaiian Tuition Waiver: A Hawai'i CC tuition waiver for students of Hawaiian ancestry who are Hawai'i residents and have financial need, as determined by the Free Application for Federal Student Aid (FAFSA).
+Native Hawaiian Tuition Waiver: A Hawai'i CC tuition waiver for students of Hawaiian ancestry who are Hawai'i residents and have financial need, as determined by the FAFSA.
 This waiver can only pay for Hawai'i CC tuition (courses at other campuses are not covered).